cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

   * 3: [An Analysis of the Lanczos Gamma Approximation](https://web.viu.ca/pughg/phdThesis/phdThesis.pdf)

-We will dynamically generate C99 code that will be suitable to machine precision via a `Python` script, which will use the Python package `gmpy2` (`pip3 install gmpy2`)
+we will dynamically generate C99 code that will be suitable to machine precision via a `Python` script, which will use the Python package `gmpy2` (`pip3 install gmpy2`)

-We start by importing things, declaring an argument format, and having some built ins:
+we start by importing things, declaring an argument format, and having some built ins:

 ```python
 # std library